glassBead-tc/advanced-agentic-workflows/README.md

 ## 🎯 Overview

-This repository contains a curated collection of **8 exceptional AI-assisted development workflows** that demonstrate cutting-edge agentic patterns for sophisticated software engineering.
-Each workflow uses **game theory** to prevent common cognitive traps like analysis paralysis, bikeshedding, and perfectionism spirals while maintaining high quality outcomes.
+This repository contains a curated collection of **11 exceptional AI-assisted development workflows** that demonstrate cutting-edge agentic patterns for sophisticated software engineering.
+Each workflow uses **game theory** and systematic constraint to prevent common cognitive traps like analysis paralysis, bikeshedding, and perfectionism spirals while maintaining high quality outcomes.

 ## 🏆 Featured Workflows